Standard Procedure for Developing Hotel Room Rates / Negotiated Rates

 Q1.
 Does anyone know when the pricing of the hotel rooms to be changed?

 Q2.
-What is the main factor which influence the bookers?
+What is the main factor that influences the bookers?

 Q3.
 Who is responsible for reviewing the competition’s rate?

 Q4.
-Give few examples of different types of rates in hotel?
+Give a few examples of different types of rates in hotels.